-MCI subjects fulfilled criteria for amnestic MCI (single or multiple domain) [19]: nondemented subjects with memory complaint (global CDR score = 0.5, with a Memory Box score \geq 0.5), MMSE score of 24 to 30 (inclusive), and essentially preserved IADL (there was no specified score on a test of IADL to determine this criterion; it was a qualitative clinical determination made by the investigator at each site).
-Subjects performed at an objective cut-off of 1.5 standard deviations below education-adjusted norms on the LM-IIa of the WMS-R (subjects who had \geq 16 years of education, required a LM-IIa score \leq 8; 8-15 years, LM-IIa \leq 4; 0-7 years, LM-IIa \leq 2).
+MCI subjects fulfilled criteria for amnestic MCI (single and multiple domain)19: Nondemented subjects with memory complaint (global CDR score = 0.5, with a Memory Box score \geq 0.5), MMSE of 24-30 (inclusive), and essentially preserved IADL (there was no specified score on a test of IADL to determine this criterion; it was a qualitative clinical determination made by the investigator at each site).
+Subjects performed at an objective cutoff of 1.5 standard deviations below education-adjusted norms on the LM-IIa of the WMS-R (subjects who had \geq 16 years of education, required a LM-IIa score \leq 8; 8-15 years, LM-IIa \leq 4; 0-7 years, LM-IIa \leq 2).

-AD subjects met the National Institute of Neurologic and Communicative Disorders and Stroke and the AD and Related Disorders Association Work Group criteria for probable AD [20] with mild dementia severity (global CDR score = 0.5 or 1), MMSE score of 20 to 26 (inclusive), and the same objective cut-off scores on the LM-IIa of the WMS-R as MCI subjects.
+AD subjects met the National Institute of Neurologic and Communicative Disorders and Stroke and the AD and Related Disorders Association Work Group (NINCDS-ADRDA) criteria for probable AD20 with mild dementia severity (global CDR score = 0.5 or 1), MMSE of 20-26 (inclusive), and the same objective cut-off scores on the LM-IIa of the WMS-R as MCI subjects.

-This study was approved by the local Institutional Review Board of each participating site.
-Written informed consent was obtained from all subjects and study partners after all study procedures, and risks were thoroughly explained in accordance with local Institutional Review Board guidelines.
+The study was approved by the local Institutional Review Boards (IRB) of each participating site.
+Written informed consent was obtained from all subjects and study partners after all study procedures and risks were thoroughly explained in accordance with local IRB guidelines.